fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 ```bash
 python3 pipeline_with_gatk_statscsv.py -ref GCA_900519115.1_2022_bgt_ref_mating_type.fa -minlen 50 -rw 5 -fw 1 -rq 20 -fq 20 -i CHNY072301_R1.fastq.gz
 ```
-For further details on the steps executed in the script, refer to the Methods section of our paper here (INSERT LINK TO PAPER).
+For further details on the steps executed in the script, refer to the Methods section of our paper.
 For more information on the input parameters of the script, run ```python3 pipeline_with_gatk_statscsv.py --help```
 2. Samples with coverage less than 15x were identified [(n = 26)](coverage_below_15) and excluded from all subsequent analyses.
 Mating types were assigned by comparing the coverage over the two alternate mating type genes:
 ```bash
 while read p; do